z21software/topdown2dproject/README.md

 - Added "drinkable item" script & interface IDrinkable Next day I want to create lake to refill thirsty parameter.
 I want to deepen the survival mechanics and after that develope weapons

+Day 10:
+Night code before going to sleep:
+- Rework IDrinkable
+- Add lake
+- Add Player interaction with lake to drink water Water can have different qualities and may even harm the player.
+This mechanic makes drinkable items or water sources more unique.
+For example:
+- Water from a lake is unsafe but can fully replenish thirst from 0 to 100.
+- Water from a well is safe and can replenish thirst from 0 to 50.
+However, if the player drinks enough to reach 100 thirst using well water, it grants a stamina bonus.
+This mechanic will be implemented after I get some sleep. 😊